 A Brief History of St James’ Church.

-by Susan Schibli, Reader at St James
+by Susan Schibli, Reader at St James and others

 In 1862 the church of St James was built in Sandrock Road in the area then known as Calverley Plain, at a cost of £6000.
 The Architect was Ewan Christian (1814-1895).

 In 1861 the Tunbridge Wells Gazette had this to say about the site for the new church of St. James: -

 “It is to be raised in the midst of a district which may be called remote from any place of worship.
 It is at the very centre of extensive building operations that are every day being enlarged so that the population of the locality is growing rapidly and is in evident want of a fitting place of worship, the nearest church being St John’s.
 The site has been well chosen and the country around is open and beautiful”.

 The first ceremony to take place at the site was the laying of the foundation stone and the Gazette gave the following graphic account: -